-This final draft document was presented to the Commission on October 25, 2016 and following receipt of minor corrective direction a public hearing was scheduled for November 8, 2016 at the Port Commission's regular 2:00pm meeting.

-Following conduct and closure of the public hearing, the Commission could elect to consider the approving the attached resolution which would official adopted the 2016 draft Comprehensive Scheme of Harbor Improvement document which would supersede existing documents.
+A public hearing was scheduled and advertised for October 24, 2017 at the Port Commission's regular 2:00pm meeting.
+Following conduct and closure of the public hearing, the Commission could elect to consider approving the attached resolution which would officially amend the 2016 Comprehensive Scheme of Harbor Improvement document to include both the Vista Field Redevelopment Master Plan and the Tri-City Raceway Redevelopment Master Plan documents.